pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 Begin by reviewing the existing site's code.
 Check for contributed modules in `/modules`, `/modules/contrib`, `/sites/all/modules`, and `/sites/all/modules/contrib`.

-1. When reviewing the site, take stock of exactly what versions of modules and themes you depend on.
+1. Review the site and make a list of exactly what versions of modules and themes you depend on.
 One way to do this is to run the `pm:list` Drush command from within a contributed modules folder (e.g. `/modules`, `/themes`, `/themes/contrib`, `/sites/all/themes`, `/sites/all/themes/contrib`, etc.).

   This will list each module followed by the version of that module that is installed: